© 2024 WFSU Public Media

 As we start autumn, we are looking at a system that will gradually strengthen over the western Caribbean as it slowly travels northward.

 Now that there is a low, the subsequent model runs will start to grasp this system better, as now there is a center to work with and trajectories improve in certainty.
-However, we must remember that these are still models and could be deviations.
+However, we must remember that these are still models, and there could be deviations.

 What do we know today (Sunday evening) about Invest 97L?